-We can’t change the lives of girls without YOU!
+We can’t change the lives of girl scouts without YOU!

 We've got in-depth workshops to help you make the Girl Scout experience safe and fun.
 Check out the Troop Leader Progression to learn what workshops need to be taken when or review our Adult Guide to Learning Opportunities to find the right events for you!

 • New Leader's Learning Path - Required

 Hit the ground running with this fun and informational online training.
 To begin your New Leader Learning Path requirements, please access gsLearn through your MyGS/My Account.

 • Jump into Journeys